cmarincia/ketansingh.me/content/posts/llvm.md

 Typical compiler design includes

-- **Frontend** - Tokensizes the code, parses, checks for errors,  converts to AST (Abstract Syntax Tree) and optionally intermediate output called IR (intermediate representation)
+- **Frontend** - Tokenizes the code, parses, checks for errors,  converts to AST (Abstract Syntax Tree) and optionally intermediate output called IR (intermediate representation)

 - **Optimizer** - Does it's magic to optimize the code

 - **Backend** - Generate the final output depending on the compilation target (os, architecture, etc)

 This design has a advantage that each of these steps can be implemented independently of each other.
 For example we can write different frontend for different programming languages which all output same intermediate representation.
 Optimizer can be designed in such a way that it optimizes only IR which is going to be same for all the language.
-Similarliy backend can be designed to operate on IR as input and output code which dependens on target.
+Similarly backend can be designed to operate on IR as input and output code which is dependent on target.
 This way we end up reusing different part of compiler for different programming languages without having to start from scratch for every new compiler.

 This is kind of how LLVM is designed.
 Frontend parses the source into LLVM IR, IR is fed through optimizer(s) which is then fed into code generator to generate target output.
 IR is thus the interface to the LLVM compiler framework.
 This property means that all you need to know to write a front end for LLVM is IR and LLVM tools can then take over to build the final executable.